 What is Value-Based Healthcare?
 A Comprehensive Guide

-The shift from a fee-for-service healthcare delivery model to a value-based care model, has significantly changed the way healthcare is delivered and reimbursed in the United States (US).
-As such, value-based care is a focus area for Veradigm.
-That's why we've compiled this comprehensive guide to value-based healthcare, complete with links to use-cases, relevant blog articles, white papers, and more.
+The shift from a traditional fee-for-service healthcare delivery model to a value-based care model has significantly changed the way healthcare is delivered and reimbursed in the United States (US).

 What Is Value-Based Healthcare?

-Value-based healthcare is a healthcare delivery framework that incentivizes healthcare providers to focus on the quality of services rendered, as opposed to the quantity.
-Under a value-based healthcare model, healthcare providers (including hospitals and physicians) are compensated based upon patient health outcomes.
-Clinicians who participate in value-based care agreements are rewarded for promoting healthy patient outcomes, reducing the chronic disease burden, and helping their patients live healthier lives through evidence-based medicine.2
+Under a value-based healthcare model, healthcare providers (including hospitals and physicians) are compensated based on patient health outcomes.
+Clinicians who participate in value-based care agreements are rewarded for promoting healthy patient outcomes, reducing the chronic disease burden, and helping their patients live healthier lives through evidence-based medicine.

 Value-based healthcare programs are vital to a larger quality strategy to reform how healthcare is delivered and paid for.
-According to the Centers for Medicare and Medicaid Services (CMS), value-based care supports the triple-aim of providing better care for individuals, better health for populations, at a lower cost.3
+According to the Centers for Medicare and Medicaid Services (CMS), value-based care supports the triple-aim of providing better care for individuals, better health for populations, at a lower cost.

 How Does Value-Based Healthcare Work?

 Jason visits his primary care physician complaining of shortness of breath and chest pain.
 His primary care physician is part of an Accountable Care Organization (ACO).
-ACOs are networks of doctors and hospitals who share financial and medical responsibility for providing coordinated care to patients.4 ACOs were developed to support the healthcare industry transition away from fee-for-service and toward value-based healthcare.
+ACOs are networks of doctors and hospitals who share financial and medical responsibility for providing coordinated care to patients.
+ACOs were developed to support the healthcare industry transition away from fee-for-service and toward value-based healthcare.

 Because of his family history, and because Jason is overweight and smokes, his primary care physician is concerned that Jason may be at risk for cardiovascular disease (CVD).
 Jason’s primary care physician coordinates care with a lab facility who runs Jason’s blood work, and a cardiologist who screens Jason for markers of CVD.